 How long does the placement last?

-If you are on our Core or Premium program, your placement will last up to 300 hours.
-When you apply, you can choose to work 10, 15, 20 or 30 hours per week, which would mean the program would last for 25, 20, 15 or 10 weeks respectively.
+Your placement will last up to 300 hours.
+When you apply, you can choose to work 20 or 30 hours per week, with a minimum of 120 hours in total across your placement.

 Does the program mean I’m eligible for a visa?